Years 7–9 (Ages 11–14)

-The curriculum of our Lower Secondary programme (students aged 11–14) is based on the framework of the National Curriculum for England, with an extended focus on Chinese language, global citizenship, international-mindedness, character education, and the arts.
-Our holistic international education is designed to nurture and prepare our Lower Secondary students with the knowledge, skills, concepts, and understandings aimed toward becoming caring global citizens.
+The curriculum of our Lower Secondary programme (students aged 11–14), developed by YCIS, includes best research-based practices, Chinese language, global citizenship, and international character education.
+Subjects are interconnected in our multidisciplinary approach.
+This holistic international education is designed to equip our students with the knowledge, skills, concepts, and understanding to achieve success in internationally recognized qualifications and become caring global citizens.

-In YCIS’s globally recognised Chinese Language and Culture Programme, all students’ language and cultural competency skills are heightened and refined.
-Our Chinese courses are divided into two sections: Chinese as an Additional Language (CAL) and Chinese as a First Language (CFL).
-Students are grouped into different classes according to their language background and their particular needs, helping them to develop their abilities in Mandarin Chinese to a greater extent during their daily language lessons.
-Furthermore, Secondary students deepen their connection with Chinese culture while participating in regular cultural activities and culture studies courses.
+In YCIS’s globally recognised Chinese Language and Culture Programme, students’ language and cultural competencies are developed.
+Our Chinese courses are divided into: Chinese as an Additional Language (CAL) and Chinese as a First Language (CFL).
+Students are grouped into different classes according to their language background and their particular needs, helping them to develop their abilities in Mandarin Chinese in a suitable way.
+Furthermore, Secondary students acquaint themselves with Chinese culture while participating in regular cultural activities and culture studies courses.

 To align with the YCIS Philosophy & Objectives, our Character Education programme in our Lower Secondary programme helps foster positive moral values and principles, and educates the whole child.
-Through lessons and a wide-range of activities across and beyond the curriculum, students gain practical knowledge and skills to help them live healthy lives and learn to manage the spiritual, moral, social, and cultural challenges that they face as they approach adulthood.
+Through lessons and a wide range of activities across and beyond the curriculum, students gain practical knowledge and skills to help them live healthy lives and learn to meet the spiritual, moral, social, and cultural challenges that they face as they approach adulthood.

-In our Physical Education (PE) course at Secondary level, learning areas are interrelated and contribute to the development of healthy, active lifestyles for students.
-Our students also build interpersonal skills such as communication and conflict resolution for refereeing and team communication, and decision-making skills for tactics and strategies.
-Our YCIS Qingdao Secondary campus also offers a wide-range of sports teams, and students have the opportunity to compete in leagues against other international schools, both locally and China-wide.
+In our Physical Education (PE) course at the Secondary level, learning areas are interrelated and contribute to the development of healthy, active lifestyles for students.
+Our students also build interpersonal skills such as team communication, conflict resolution by refereeing, and decision-making skills in planning tactics and strategies.
+Our YCIS Qingdao Secondary also organises a wide range of sports teams, and students have the opportunity to compete in leagues against other international schools, both locally (QISN) and China-wide (ACAMIS).

-In addition to regularly scheduled class field trips integrated into the Secondary curriculum, YCIS students have the opportunity to travel throughout China as well as to other countries through our Experiencing China programme and World Classroom programme.
-In our Experiencing China programme students gain cultural appreciation in a series of trips to different regions in China, such as Guilin, Xiamen, and Inner Mongolia.
-Our World Classroom programme provides opportunities for our students to visit a wealth of countries around the world to learn first-hand about other major world cultures.
+In addition to regular class field trips scheduled for the Secondary curriculum, YCIS students have the opportunity to travel throughout China as well as to other countries through our Experiencing China programme and Service Learning Trip programme.
+In our Experiencing China programme, students gain cultural appreciation in a series of trips to different regions in China, such as Guilin, Xiamen, and Inner Mongolia.
+Our Service Learning Trip programme, in conjunction with our Seeds of Hope Charity, provides opportunities for our students to visit local, regional, and international locations with an emphasis on charity.